AgisPolitis/focal_length_estimation/README.md

 ### 1. Evaluation in ARKitScenes

 Download the data following the official instructions from [here](https://github.com/apple/ARKitScenes/blob/main/DATA.md).
 The scenes tested are from the 3dod dataset.
 You need to create a directory called arkitscenes with the following structure, at the root directory of that project.
-When dowloading the data there will be some extra subfolders which you can simply remove  The directory should have the following format:
+When dowloading the data there will be some extra subfolders which you can simply remove to get to the required format.
+The directory should have the following format:

 ```
 arkitscenes